 Liquid sprays don’t control large subterranean termite colonies as well as baits, giving more credence to the benefits of baits as a way to minimize the bugs’ damage to structures, a new University of Florida study shows.

 Formosan and Asian subterranean termites are responsible for most of the $32 billion in economic damage to structures worldwide, UF Institute of Food and Agricultural Sciences researchers say.
+It is best to seek pest control services and contact a termite control company as soon as you see signs of a termite infestation to determine the extent of the damages to your property.
+A timely termite extermination may help prevent further damages to your property.

 Through the years, there has been some debate as to whether exterminators should use CSI baits or liquid termiticides – the sprays used to control subterranean termites, said Thomas Chouvenc, a UF/IFAS assistant professor of entomology.
 Scientists call termite baits “chitin synthesis inhibitors” (CSI) because of their chemical makeup.